Unjustified Revulsion Towards Investing In Chinese Companies

 But, but, China deserves to take the blame for the horrific deaths!
 Should it?

-I watched New York Governor Andrew Cuomo spoke on television on Thursday and what struck me was:
+I watched New York Governor Andrew Cuomo speak on television on Thursday and what struck me was:

 "It’s just not who we are as a people.
 I mean, if there’s ever a time for humanity and decency, now is the time.
 And if there was ever a time to stop your political, obsessive political bias and anger, which is what it’s morphing to, just a political anger, now is the time..."